Skip to main content

 For our purposes, we will be using the ethereum-package.
 To run the ethereum-package, you can run the following command:

-kurtosis run github.com/kurtosis-tech/ethereum-package
+kurtosis run github.com/ethpandaops/ethereum-package

 This will spin up the default Ethereum devnet with a single node (geth/lighthouse pair), kurtosis takes care of creating the genesis state, peering, validator keys and ensuring the nodes are spun up with the right flags.
 We will explore how to customize this to suit your needs later in the post.